selinbaydar/CS-Project/README.md

 Who wrote each section:
 Selin and Jessica: wrote code from a = EEG.data ... imshow(unique_color) and debugged, 4 hours each (3/9-3/10)
+Emmajane: wrote EEG demo script, the code that connects the filepathway to the for loop, and the code that saves each image/graph.
+Also helped with debugging novel script.

 EJR: wrote the script for automatically pre-processing all eeg data files in a given folder.